wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/5-plan-your-network-integration.md

+Planning network integration to Microsoft 365 begins with analyzing your network readiness.
+Microsoft provides several tools to help organizations test and validate their upload, download, and latency constraints.
+These tools are designed to help organizations determine the capabilities of their networks for both migration and after they're fully deployed.

+These network tools include:

+ -  **Microsoft Remote Connectivity Analyzer.** The Remote Connectivity Analyzer tool tests connectivity in your Exchange Online environment.
+For more information, see the [Microsoft Remote Connectivity Analyzer web site](https://testconnectivity.microsoft.com/?azure-portal=true).<br>
+ -  **Microsoft 365 Support and Recovery Assistant.** The Microsoft 365 Support and Recovery Assistant (SARA) can help you automatically diagnose and fix a range of Outlook problems.
+For more information, visit the [Office Support Center site for SARA](https://diagnostics.office.com/?azure-portal=true) to download the SARA tool.

+### Network integration

 When an organization integrates its network to Microsoft 365, it can achieve its best network performance when:

  -  It treats its Microsoft 365 network traffic as a trusted Internet service.